Resources (Recommended Apps, Items, Books, etc.)

 Recommended music station: www.Calmradio.com to create your own calm music playlist.

-Using earbuds, (Panasonic $10), headset (Plantronic stereo headset $43), and earplugs (Hearo’s disposable brand $11) are all useful for meditating or while listening to meditation audios.
+Using earbuds, (Panasonic $12), headset (Plantronic stereo headset $73), and earplugs (Etymotic brand $24.95) are all useful for meditating or while listening to meditation audios.

 If you’re into using music and brainwave entrainment technology during meditation or to help you focus when working, you may want to check out brainfm.